A Spatiotemporal Gamma Shot Noise Cox Process: Dependent Poisson-Gamma Random Fields

-The $\MARG(1)$ process $(W_t)_{t\geq 1}$ admits a state-space representation, which is useful for the derivation of some properties.
-This representation is based on an auxiliary measure-valued stochastic process $(V_{t})_{t\geq2}$.
-Starting from the initial condition $W_1$, define a process $(W_t,V_{t+1})_{t \geq 1}$ as follows:
+The $\SNMARG(1)$ process $(N_t)_{t\geq 1}$ admits a state-space representation, which is useful for the derivation of some of its properties and for simulation purposes.
+This representation is based on an auxiliary measure-valued stochastic process $(V_t)_{t\geq2}$ and builds on eq.~\eqref{eq:noncentralgammaMEASURE}.
+Starting from the initial condition $W_1$, define a process $(W_t,N_t,V_{t+1})_{t \geq 1}$ as follows:

-where $V \sim \PP(V \mid W)$ denotes a \textit{Poisson random measure} (or Poisson point process) $V$ with mean measure (intensity measure) $W$.
+where $V \sim \PP(V \mid W)$ denotes a \textit{Poisson random measure} $V$ with mean measure $W$.
 The (marginal) distribution of the process $W_t$ defined in eq.~\eqref{eq:MARG1_model} turns out to be a $\MARG(1)$ process, as stated in the next proposition.